The Hyperbolic Ax-Lindemann-Weierstrass conjecture

 where $G_i$ is a group of Hermitian type, $X_i$ its associated Hermitian symmetric domain, $\Ga_i$ is an arithmetic lattice in $G_i$, $S_i := \Gamma_i \backslash X_i$ is the associated arithmetic variety and $\pi_i: X_i \lo S_i$ the associated uniformization map.

-Our main theorem~\ref{AL} is then a consequence of the following: \begin{teo} Let $\wt{V}$ be the an analytic irreducible component of $\pi^{-1}V$ containing $Y$.
+Our main Theorem~\ref{AL} is then a consequence of the following: \begin{theor} Let $\wt{V}$ be the an analytic irreducible component of $\pi^{-1}V$ containing $Y$.
 In the situation described above, after, if necessary, reordering the factors, one has